Marker-Inc-Korea/AutoRAG/docs/source/evaluate_metrics/generation.md

 to assess the quality of NLG outputs.

-Paper said that **G-Eval with GPT-4** as the backbone model achieves a Spearman correlation of 0.514 with human on summarization task, outperforming all previous methods by a large margin.
+Paper said that **G-Eval with GPT-4** as the backbone model achieves a Spearman correlation of 0.514 with human on a summarization task, outperforming all previous methods by a large margin.

 So, in AutoRAG, we use **G-Eval with GPT-4**